 Gripkey also used phone records that showed that Roseboro was, contrary to his defense, not at his mother’s house at the time of the shooting.

-2-hour closing argument, Gripkey highlighted his witnesses’ testimony and the phone records.
+During a 21 / 2-hour closing argument, Gripkey highlighted his witnesses’ testimony and the phone records.
 He also noted that Roseboro had denied knowing Okorie well, although other witnesses said they often saw the victim and Roseboro together.

 Okorie was shot three times, once in the face.
 “This was up close and personal.
 Find him guilty,” Gripkey urged the jury.